intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/UsingVSCodeWithObjectScript.md

 After successfully adding a new Server you can see the Server under `All Servers`.

-> Tip: You can edit your Server Properties under: `...` in the top right corner > Edit Settings > InterSystems: Servers > Edit in settings.json
+> Tip: You can edit your Server Properties under: `...` in the top right corner `> Edit Settings > InterSystems: Servers > Edit in settings.json`.

 ---

-## Open Namespace in Workspace via InterSystems Tools
+## Open a Namespace via InterSystems Tools

 * Open the `InterSystems Tools` <img src = "../imgs/InterSystemsToolsIcon.png" title = "InterSystemsToolsIcon" width = "3%"/> tap in the Activity Bar.
 * Choose a Server and click on it.
-  * If the connection is succesfully you will the a new directory named *Namespaces*.
+  * If the connection is succesfully you will see a new directory named *Namespaces*.
   * If the connection failed you will see *Unavailable at \<current-time\>*.
 * Choose a namespace.
   * Click on the *eye-icon* next to your namespace to view the namespace in your workspace.